- For a poetic overview of the role of staff governor, see this creative piece …

 - You must stay loyal to the decisions the governing body makes, unless you have requested that the minutes record your dissent.

 Guidelines on the election of staff governors, including template letters and suggested timings, are available from Hampshire CC.
 See also this guidance from Essex (pdf) The election process in most schools is a matter for the LA, invariably delegated to the headteacher, to arrange.
 In VA schools, the GB is the appropriate authority.
 See also information from:

-Note that a staff governor’s term of office ends when they cease to work at the school.
-They could stand for appointment as a community governor if they wish to continue on the governing body, and if a vacancy exists and the governing body agrees to the appointment.
+Note that an elected staff governor’s term of office ends when they cease to work at the school.
+They could stand for appointment as a co-opted governor if they wished to continue on the governing body, and if a vacancy exists and the governing body agrees to the appointment.